CliffordAnderson/XQuery4Humanists/session-two.md

 ```
 So we iterate through the distinct values of words and build word elements for each of those word types.
 We then count the number of times that a token of that word type appears in our original sequence, assigning that count as the ```frequency``` attribute.
 Finally, we sort them into descending order according to their frequency and return them.

 > A final note.
 Do you note the strange way we've formatted our XQuery comments?
-The use of (:~, @param, @return allows us to produce documentation from our code with a tool called [XQDoc](http://xqdoc.org).
+The use of `(:~`, `@param`, and `@return` allows us to produce documentation from our code with a tool called [XQDoc](http://xqdoc.org).
 If you're writing anything beyond simple, one-off XQuery expressions, you should consider writing XQDoc comments to alert others (and remind yourself) about how your code works.

 Extra Credit: Add an expression to the query to eliminate common stop-words—i.e. "of," "the," etc.—from your dictionary.